 A challenge would be properly communicating the overall concept or theme of the content you’re expecting or looking for - it’s good to link out to existing TikToks using your product that are very similar to the concept you’re pitching to provide inspiration and a clearer picture."

 Hubspot Marketing recently reported that more than 50% of consumers want to see video content from brands, which is more than any other type of content.
-Video is a powerful tool which we respond to differently than other forms of media, when video is used both engagement and sales increase.
+Video is a powerful tool that we respond to differently than other forms of media.
+When video is used, both engagement and sales increase.
 83% of businesses claim that video provides a good return on investment.

 2. Social Commerce Will Continue to Grow

-The Covid-19 pandemic changed the way we shop, with the options of browsing the high street shops for some weekend entertainment being eliminated, stay at home users have utilised the ability to shop online via social commerce.
-We are seeing major highstreet retailers going into administration which can be attributed partially to the pandemic but has certainly been accelerated by the rise of Shopify.
+The COVID-19 pandemic changed the way we shop.
+With the option of browsing the high street shops for some weekend entertainment being eliminated, stay at home users have utilised the ability to shop online via social commerce.
+We are seeing major high street retailers going into administration which can be attributed partially to the pandemic but has certainly been accelerated by the rise of Shopify.

-Social commerce might be the primary alternative to Amazon’s utility driven shopping behaviour ie. You need something, you search it on Amazon and you buy it.
-Whereas social commerce is driven by users being inspired to shop while scrolling through their social feeds.
-It capitalises on impulse buying and impulsive shopping needs to be easy!
+Social commerce might be the primary alternative to Amazon’s utility-driven shopping behaviour.
+With utility-driven behaviour, you need something, you search it on Amazon, and you buy it.
+Social commerce, however, is driven by users being inspired to shop while scrolling through their social feeds.
+It capitalises on impulse buying - and impulsive shopping needs to be easy!

 Facebook has been actively making improvements to enhance user experience, by showcasing feature collections of products, giving recommendations and offering a directory of merchants.
 It's a strong indication of how powerful social commerce is going to become.